txjmp/bo/readme.md

 #Bo - A Frontend For BoltDB

-BoltDB is a simple, fast, reliable key:value database.
+[BoltDB](https://github.com/boltdb/bolt) is a simple, fast, reliable key:value database.
 One thing is for sure, its not overburdened with features.
 If you feel Bolt is a little too bare bones, but don't need all the features or want the complexity of other databases, then you might like Bo.
 Its primarily a tool for speeding up the development process.

-The goal of writing Bo was to provide mind __bo__gglingly easy data management.
+The goal of writing Bo was to provide mind **bo**gglingly easy data management.
 I can't say that goal was reached, but IMHO it was at least partially achieved.

-To better understand how the pieces fit together, I recommend reading all this document before using Bo.
-You should also be familiar with [BoltDB](https://github.com/boltdb/bolt).
+**Snippet**

+	members := NewTable(memberFlds, NotShared, "members")
+	members.Load()

+These 2 lines load all the records in the members bucket into a Table object.
+Other methods load a selection of records.
+Once in a Table, it is very easy to sort, iterate through, add, change, and delete records.
+The Save method saves all changes to the database.
+Related data in other Tables is also easily accessed.

-##Quick Example
+##Short Example

 	database, _ := bolt.Open("test.db", 0600, nil)
 	bo.Setdb(database)